Fulbright grants and other grants for graduate study and teaching abroad

 Selecting a Grant

-Most grants are intended for study and/or research; affiliation with an accredited institution of higher learning is required in almost all cases.
+About 900 grants are available for study and/or research; affiliation with an accredited institution of higher learning is required in almost all cases.
 In some countries the Fulbright Commission arranges your affiliation; in others you are expected to arrange it yourself.
-Teaching assistantships for English (ETAs) are also available in 68 countries, with new countries being added every year.
+Teaching assistantships for English (ETAs) are also available in 67 countries, with new countries being added every year.
 Some are for elementary, middle, or high schools, others for universities or teacher-training institutes.

 You may apply for only one grant, i.e., you may not submit applications for several countries at once (except in Latin America or Africa, where multi-country proposals are acceptable), or for both study/research and teaching fellowships.
 The third type of Fulbright is a grant for work in the creative and performing arts.